sauravb777/Nepali-Sign-Language-Characters-Recognizer/README.md

+# UPDATE --> Our Research Paper got Published recently, have a look at it here - https://doi.org/10.3126/kjse.v10i1.93865

 # Nepali Sign Language Recognizer

 A real-time Nepali Sign Language character recognizer using a webcam and CNN (TensorFlow/Keras) that displays recognized gestures as text in a simple UI.